bristol-seds/pico-tracker/_posts/0001-01-01-armcortex.markdown

 The board is centred around the [Atmel SAM D20][samd] microcontroller.
 We use the smallest **E** variant in a QFN-32 package (_-M_)

-The firmware is written in C and targeted at the highly configurable Atmel SAMD20 series of ARM Cortex M0+ micromontrollers.
-The code can be built using [GNU Tools for ARM Embedded Processors][gnutools] See [README-samd20-gcc-blackmagic.md][gcc-blackmagic-readme] for more details.
+The firmware is written in C and can be built using [GNU Tools for ARM Embedded Processors][gnutools] See [README-samd20-gcc-blackmagic.md][gcc-blackmagic-readme] for more details.